 The Business Opportunity

-Apparently MWR stands for ‘My Why is Real’.
-By branding themselves like this the company is saying that if you have the ‘why’ then they have the ‘how’ to help you fulfil your dreams.
-They claim to have a simple formula for creating wealth quickly and for the longterm and that they are different to other mlm companies.
+Apparently, MWR stands for ‘My Why is Real’.
+By branding themselves like this the company is saying that if you have the ‘why’ then they have the ‘how’ to help you fulfill your dreams.
+They claim to have a simple formula for creating wealth quickly and for the long term and that they are different from other MLM companies.

 The Compensation Plan

 After watching the video about the compensation plan on their website it was clear these guys really are selling hype.
 With pictures of cash piles, luxury cars, mansions and yachts it is pretty obvious they are selling people on the hope of becoming rich and financially free.